Frequently Asked Questions

 Continuing Education:

-At this time, we only offer Continuing Medical Education (CME) credit.
-This does not include MOC.
-We have looked at offering other types of credit, but the numbers of registrants who need each type is not yet high enough to make offering other types possible.
+At this time, we only offer Continuing Medical Education (CME) (AMA PRA Category 1 Credits) and American Board of Internal Medicine MOC credits (for Track 5 sessions only).
+We are working on offering more credit types in the future.
 Many forms of licensure and certification will accept CME credits in lieu of other types of credit, however.
 RNs, APRNs, and Dietitians all have mechanisms, as do many other professions.

-You can use the links in the virtual conference system after you have logged in, or the personal link directly into the CME system that is emailed to you after the conference has begun.
+You can use the links in the app or the personal link directly into the CME system that is emailed to you daily after the conference has begun.
 Evaluate the session, then hover over the box to select the number of credits earned for each session you watched.
 Then go to My Certificates to email or print your certificate.

 Credit claiming is on the honor system to the closest quarter hour.
 If you purchased on-demand access to recordings, that will include a separate CME certificate, and the courses you already claimed credit for at the live conference will be grayed out so you cannot double-claim credit for the same session.